fruitsamples/SimpleDrillDown/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 2.8
+- Upgraded project to build with the iOS 4.0 SDK.

 Version 2.7
 - Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath:" it now uses UITableViewCell's initWithStyle.